Preventing and Treating Lower Extremity Stress Reactions and Fractures in Adults

 Conclusions: Currently, no solid evidence-based interventions to prevent lower extremity stress reactions or fractures exist.
 Limited evidence suggests that “shock absorbing” insoles may reduce the overall incidence of lower extremity osseous injuries in military personnel.
 Unfortunately, research does not support the best design for inserts or footwear modifications.
 There is also insufficient evidence to determine if pre-performance stretching or calcium supplementation offers added protection from lower extremity osseous overuse injuries.
 Initial evidence supports the use of a pneumatic brace and early mobilization for the treatment of tibal stress reactions and fractures, but additional studies are required to validate these findings.
 Further investigation concerning the prevention and treatment of lower extremity stress fractures is needed and would assist researchers in establishing and clarifying evidence-based intervention guidelines.
 Future randomized control trials that clearly define (ie, provide clinical and radiographic evidence for) the diagnosis of a stress fracture or reaction, implement appropriate randomization, and use intervention and outcome measures (functional and performance measurements) that are appropriate for active adults would assist this ongoing and necessary process.

 Shaffer, Scott W. and Uhl, Timothy L., "Preventing and Treating Lower Extremity Stress Reactions and Fractures in Adults" (2006).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 25.